HBSTech/Kentico13CoreBaseline/README.md

 ### [bundleconfig.json](https://github.com/HBSTech/Kentico13CoreBaseline/blob/master/MVC/MVC/bundleconfig.json)

 Contains the bundling of CSS and Javascript for certain areas.
-This is how .Net Core bundles css / javascript
+This is how .Net Core bundles css / javascript.

+Note it is up to you to choose a minifier tool to handle this bundleconfig.json, i prefer the `Bundler & Minifier` Visual Studio Extension.

 ### [AutoMapperMaps.cs](https://github.com/HBSTech/Kentico13CoreBaseline/blob/master/MVC/MVC/App_Start/AutoMapperMaps.cs)